Who am I?

 Editor: Academic copyeditor and proofreader for traditional publishing houses.
 I love my job.

-Artist: I love photography, dance, writing, graphite drawing, mixed media scrapbooking, and performing in musicals.
+Survivor and Artist: I love photography, dance, writing, graphite drawing, mixed media scrapbooking, and performing in musicals.

 True beauty is more than pleasure; it gently comforts our hunger for eternity.